xiajingdongning/liuyangli/Database Management/README.md

 </p>

 ### Abstract

 *Database Management has two practicums: Practicum I / Design & Implement a Relational Database and Practicum II / Mine a Database *

 ### Project Introduction
 In Practicum I, I built a database that can be used to analyze bird strikes on aircraft.
-For an existing data set from the FAA, I built a logical data model, a relational schema, realized the relational schema in MySQL/MariaDB, loaded data into the database, executed SQL queries, and finally performed some simple analysis of the data.
+For an existing data set from the FAA, I built a logical data model, a relational schema, realized the relational schema in MySQL, loaded data into the database, executed SQL queries, and finally performed some simple analysis of the data.
 ###
-In Practicum II, I extracted data from an XML document from the subfolder pubmed-tfm-xml and then stored the data relationally in a SQLite database.
+In Practicum II, Minyi extracted data from an XML document from the subfolder pubmed-tfm-xml and then stored the data relationally in a SQLite database.
 That database represents a "transactional" database.
 Then I extracted data from the transactional database and created an "analytical" database using a star schema in MySQL.
 Finally, I query facts from the MySQL analytical database.
 This will require that I connected to two different databases simultaneously -- a common occurrence in practice.